-Suggested Airport: Birmingham International Airport (BHX), London Heathrow (LHR), or London Gatwick (LGW) Suggested Date & Time: Anytime prior to Day 1
+Suggested Airport: Birmingham International Airport (BHX), London Heathrow (LHR), or London Gatwick (LGW)

+Suggested Date & Time: Anytime prior to Day 1

-Suggested Arrival Train Station: Stratford on Avon.
+Suggested Arrival Train Station: Stratford-upon-Avon.
 Taxis from the train station to the hotel cost approximately £5.
-The hotel is just 1 mile away.
+The hotel is a short 1-mile walk from the station.

-Meeting Place: The Trip Leader will meet group members in the lobby of The Shakespeare Hotel on Day 1 at 9:30 am for the transfer to our first hike.
-If you are staying elsewhere in Stratford on Avon, please take a taxi to the hotel for the group meeting.
+Meeting Place: The Trip Leader will meet group members in the lobby of the DoubleTree by Hilton on Day 1 at 9:00 am for a group orientation, followed by a transfer to our first hike.
+If you are staying elsewhere in Stratford-upon-Avon, please take a taxi to the hotel for the group meeting.